Who Gon Stop Me: Background and conception

-Jay-Z and West are both American rappers who have collaborated on several tracks together, such as the singles "Swagga Like Us" (2008), "Run This Town" (2009), and "Monster" (2010).
-In 2010, the rappers began production and recording together for a collaborative record titled Watch the Throne.
+Before collaborating on the Watch the Throne project, Jay-Z and West worked together on such singles as "Swagga Like Us" (2008), "Run This Town" (2009), and "Monster" (2010).
 In July 2011, Puerto Rican rapper Verse Simmonds said that he started working with his production partner Sham "Sak Pase" Joseph immediately on Watch the Throne after being recruited by Def Jam's artists and repertoire Vice President Bu Thiam.
-The duo dedicated a week to recording, taking influence from British electronic dance music for "Who Gon Stop Me", and Simmonds sought dubstep material while maintaining a hip-hop feel.
-Simmonds and Joseph came up with the song's lyrical concept after they started its creation; the beat was crafted by the producer and the rapper wrote the chorus.
-He placed himself in the mindset of Jay-Z and West to pen the hook, apparently receiving comparisons to how the rappers sound when he recorded his reference track.
-Simmonds and Joseph naturally found their chemistry in the studio as they bounced off of different sounds there, not feeling under pressure when creating.
-The rapper contributed additional vocals to the song, along with Mr Hudson and Swizz Beatz.
+The duo dedicated a week to recording, taking influence from British electronic dance music, and Simmonds specifically seeking dubstep material while maintaining a hip-hop feel.
+Simmonds and Joseph came up with the song's lyrical concept, placing himself in the mindset of Jay-Z and West to pen the hook and apparently being compared to the rap duo when he recorded a reference track.
+Himself and Joseph found their chemistry in the studio where they did not feel under pressure brainstorming ideas in an atmosphere of "brotherly friendship".
+Simmonds contributed additional vocals along with Mr Hudson and Swizz Beatz.

 "Who Gon Stop Me" was produced by Joseph with West, while Mike Dean contributed additional production.
-The producers co-wrote the song with Jay-Z, Simmonds, and English dubstep producer Flux Pavilion.
-In March 2012, Flux Pavilion told HipHopDX that he was not able to truly identify the feeling of being recognized outside of his genre, particularly by artists of Jay-Z and West's fame, after the song's sample of "I Can't Stop".
-Flux Pavilion saw the recognition as "absolutely magical" after he crafted the beat in his bedroom and questioned if the rappers were aware of this, feeling happiness about "I Can't Stop" as one of his favourite recordings despite doubting just how good it was.
-The producer appreciated "Who Gon Stop Me" for differentiating from his recording and believed it would not be Jay-Z and West's track if they had only rapped over his beat, instead of adding their own work.
+The producers co-wrote the song with Jay-Z, Simmonds, and English dubstep producer Flux Pavilion (the latter wrote the song "I Can't Stop" which is prominently sampled in "Who Gon Stop Me".
+In March 2012, Flux Pavilion told HipHopDX that it was "absolutely magical" to be recognized outside of his genre, particularly by artists of Jay-Z and West's fame, and choosing it as one of his favourite recordings despite his lingering doubts about the song's quality.
+The producer appreciated "Who Gon Stop Me" for differentiating from his original recording and believed it would not be Jay-Z and West's track if they had rapped only over his beat.